kmday404/week3-assignment/README.md

 - Were there any requirements or goals that you were unable to achieve?

-  I could not get my cookies per second to merge with the cookie count itself, it does count and I have displayed this in the cookies per second section but I would have like to have that display the current multipler and the count be one.
+  I could not get my cookies per second to merge with the cookie count itself, it does count and I have displayed this in the cookies per second section (because I am proud of it) but I would have liked that to display in the cookie count section and have the cookies per second show the multiper figure.

 - If so, what was it that you found difficult about these tasks?